Probate Q&A Series

 1. Review the Will and PR’s Authority

-Begin by examining the decedent’s will or the certificate of intestacy.
+Begin by examining the decedent’s will or the intestacy determination.
 The document defines the PR’s powers.
-In North Carolina, a PR may sell real estate only with court approval or consent of all interested parties, as provided in N.C.
-Gen. Stat. § 28A-15-6.
-If the PR lacks explicit authority to sell co-owned land, heirs can challenge any sale notice.
+In North Carolina, a PR may sell real estate only as authorized by the will, by statute, or by court order, including under N.C.
+Gen. Stat. § 28A-15-1 and § 28A-15-6.
+If the PR lacks authority to sell co-owned land, heirs can challenge the proposed sale.

 2. Object to the Sale in Probate Court